ibm-cloud-docs/vmwaresolutions/vmonic/trbl_zerto_vra.md

 {{site.data.content.vms-deprecated-note}}

-Zerto Virtual Replication Appliances (VRAs) are not removed after you use the {{site.data.keyword.slportal_full}} to successfully uninstall the Zerto service.
+Zerto Virtual Replication Appliances (VRAs) are not removed after you use the {{site.data.keyword.slportal_full}} to successfully uninstall the {{site.data.keyword.hpe-zerto}} service.
 {: tsSymptoms}

 Manually remove the VRAs from the vCenter® console.